caarlos0/env/README.md

 ## Custom Parser Funcs

-If you have a type that is not supported out of the box by the lib, you are able to define and pass custom parsers (and their associated `reflect.Type`) to the `env.ParseWithFuncs()` function.
+If you have a type that is not supported out of the box by the lib, you are able to use (or define) and pass custom parsers (and their associated `reflect.Type`) to the `env.ParseWithFuncs()` function.

-In addition to accepting the struct ref (same as `Parse()`), this function also accepts a `env.CustomParsers` arg that under the covers is a `map[reflect.Type]env.ParserFunc`.
+In addition to accepting a struct pointer (same as `Parse()`), this function also accepts a `env.CustomParsers` arg that under the covers is a `map[reflect.Type]env.ParserFunc`.

-To see what this looks like in practice, take a look at the [commented block in the example](https://github.com/caarlos0/env/blob/master/examples/first.go#L37-L41).
+To see what this looks like in practice, take a look at the [commented block in the example](https://github.com/caarlos0/env/blob/master/examples/first.go#L35-L39).

+`env` also ships with some pre-built custom parser funcs for common types.
+You can check them out [here](parsers/).

 ## Required fields